-We are offering shares of our common stock at the assumed public offering price of \$ per share (based on our last reported sales price on will be approximately \$ million, after deducting the portion of the assumed underwriting discounts and commissions payable by us and estimated offering expenses of approximately \$ million, after deducting the portion of the assumed underwriting discounts and commissions payable by us and estimated offering expenses of approximately \$ million, after deducting the portion of the assumed underwriting discounts and commissions payable by us and estimated offering expenses of approximately \$ million).
+We are offering 14,000,000 shares of our common stock at the assumed public offering price of \$8.78 per share (based on our last reported sales price on April 9, 2010).
+We estimate that the net proceeds we will receive from selling common stock in this offering will be approximately \$116.3 million, after deducting the portion of the assumed underwriting discounts and commissions payable by us and estimated offering expenses of approximately \$6.6 million (or, if the underwriters exercise their over-allotment option in full, approximately \$133.8 million, after deducting the portion of the assumed underwriting discounts and commissions payable by us and estimated offering expenses of approximately \$7.5 million).